Top of page

 Anthony Aston Players (AAP) is a student organization dedicated to the promotion of theatre arts at Wake Forest University.
 Anthony Aston Players functions as a service organization to the University Theatre and provides students with opportunities to develop skills and to participate in the production of theatre.
 AAP also promotes high standards of theatre arts by recognizing outstanding work and dedication in the Wake Forest University Theatre.

 Anthony Aston undertakes a number of projects during the year.
-These include providing concessions for University Theatre productions, participating in campus wide service and charitable events such as Project Pumpkin and Hit the Bricks, presenting staged readings and scenes through the Rep Hour program, and producing one act and full length plays in the Ring Theatre.
+These include providing concessions for University Theatre productions, participating in campus wide service and charitable events such as Project Pumpkin and Hit the Bricks, presenting staged readings and scenes through the Rep Hour program, producing one act and full length plays in the Ring Theatre, Haunted Tunnels at Halloween, a sketch comedy show each semester, and among other events.

 In addition AAP organizes several social events during the year, including the annual Theatre Awards Banquet at the end of the school year.